dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Persistence/ReadMe.Persistence.md

 If project is run directly, then singlas will be exported to the console.
 Otherwise, when we use **docker-compose**, we will export singlas to **Open Telemetry Collector**.

 Then, signals are exported to Jaeger (see http://localhost:16686) and Prometheus (see http://localhost:9090) (plus Grafana at http://localhost:3000).
+Additionally, all signals are exported to Aspire Dashboard (see http://localhost:18888).

 In order to correlate traces with logs (logs configuration) we use **ActivityEventLogProcessor**:
 ```csharp